Skip to content

 The slowest 116d engine manages the benchmark 0-62mph sprint in a shade over 10 seconds, which is fine for day-to-day driving.
 Jumping up to the 118d drops the 0-62mph run down to the mid-eight-second range helping it feel more relaxed at higher speeds.
 We’re not convinced there’s much need to step up to the 120d over the 118d – you only lose around a second from the 0-62mph dash in exchange for a noticeable jump in purchase price.

-If you want a fast 1 Series, we’d just pick either of the proper petrol-powered hot hatch versions.
+If you want a fast 1 Series, there are two to choose from.
 The front-wheel-drive 128ti gets 265hp and feels urgent and eager in all scenarios.
 The top-tier four-wheel-drive M135i, however, is a much more serious performance car, with 306hp and genuine pin-you-to-your-seat acceleration if you flex your right foot.
+We found the 128ti to be slightly more entertaining to drive, but there’s no question that the M135i is faster and grippier.

 BMW 1 Series performance